Updated 2nd February 2024

 If English is not your first language, or if you come from a unique cultural background, you may want to find a psychologist who understands your specific cultural context.
 This cultural competence can significantly enhance the therapeutic relationship and the effectiveness of the therapy.

 Check Reviews and Testimonials

-One way to gauge the effectiveness of a psychologist is by looking at reviews and testimonials from past clients.
+One way to gauge the effectiveness of a psychologist or practice is by looking at reviews and testimonials from past clients.
 This can give you insight into what to expect and how others have benefited from their services.